Information Security

 Information Security Committee Structure

 The Information Security Committee convenes once per quarter.
 Extraordinary meetings may be convened when necessary and members of the teams must attend.
 The agenda of the meeting includes information security incident reports, the report of each team on the implementation of the team’s affairs, issues that require the cooperation of different units, other related suggestions, or extemporary motions.
+A total of four meetings were held in 2023 and management representatives reported the information security implementation status to the Board in December.

 Information Security Protection Strategy